oasislabs/secret-ballot/README.md

 To interact with this dApp locally follow the steps below.

 ## Initial Setup

+* Run `npm install`

+* To modify the contract, run `npm install -g truffle`

+## Building & Deploying the Smart Contract
+To build a new ballot, run:

+* `truffle compile`

+You can deploy the contract with truffle. to do so:

 * Edit `truffle.js` to add the mnemonic for your private key.
 This will be the address that deploys the smart contract;
 you must control this address if you want to end voting from the dApp!

-* Run `npm install`

-## Deploying the Smart Contract
-To deploy a new ballot, run:

 * `truffle migrate --reset --network oasis`